 These 29 cruise essentials have been deemed “absolute must have accessories” from our amazing community.
 We’ve added Amazon links to each of these cruise accessories to make it as easy as possible.

 Cruises are weird.
 You’ll be floating in the middle of the ocean with 2,500 strangers.
 Your cabin is small.
 The dining situation is unusual.
 Port visits last half a day.

 Face it… the whole cruise experience is like no other type of vacation.
 Don’t get us wrong.
 We LOVE to cruise.
 But, we enjoy it much more now that we’re experienced and know what to expect and the cruise essentials to pack.

-After dozens of cruise, you learn the tips, tricks and hacks to making the most of your time at sea.
-At first, we had no idea what to pack for a cruise.
+After dozens of cruise, you learn the cruise packing hacks to make the most of your time at sea.
+At first, we had no idea what items to pack for a cruise.
 We rolled up like it was a normal vacation.
 Hats, sandals, lotion… the basics.

-Before you dive in, check out our quick video showing these cruise necessities in action!
+Before you dive in, check out our quick video showing these cruise essentials in action on our last sailing!

-Here are the “must have cruise products” for your next sailing.
+Here are the must have cruise items for your next sailing.

 We consider this one of our better cruise hacks.
 When deciding what to pack for a cruise, have some consideration for your cabin mate.
 If you’re not familiar with the product, here’s how it works.
 You spray into the toilet then go about your “duties.”
 The natural oils trap in the odor.
 Given the size of your cruise cabin, this is a must have accessory to stay on good terms throughout the week.